 Now, we have all the tables in the database which are listed in the migrations.

 Features of Laravel 8 Jetstream

-Jetstream features are really advance and amazing.
+Jetstream features are really advanced and amazing.
 We can configure its features like which functionality you want to disable or enable.
-The jetstream and the Fortify are synced together to provide these advanced features.
+The Jetstream and the Fortify are synced together to provide these advanced features.

 You can find out the configuration file inside the config/fortify.php.
 The fortify is basically a backend for the jetstream.
-It is used to manage the user validations like validation rules, password, email, etc.
+It is used to manage user validations like validation rules, passwords, email, etc.

 Now, move to the app/Actions/Fortify.
 Here, you will see the files for managing the user’s functionalities.
 There is the Jetstream folder containing the DeleteUser.php.

-Now, move to the next file that is config/jetstream.php file.
+Now, move to the next file which is the config/jetstream.php file.
 This is the actual feature of the jetstream.

 In this file, you can see the current stack for the UI scaffolding.
 Hence, we have the livewire, because we had chosen the livewire.